alelopes/image-quality-metrics/README.md

 LPIPS: https://github.com/richzhang/PerceptualSimilarity.git

-Download Both and put in your folder (not gonna provide recursive linking [here](https://github.com/alelopes/image-quality-metrics/blob/main/testing.yml)
+Download Both and put in your folder (not gonna provide recursive linking here.

 ## Running

-There is a conda env available for this step, if you think its useful (although the projects don't have many dependencies)
+There is a conda env [available](https://github.com/alelopes/image-quality-metrics/blob/main/testing.yml) for this step, if you think its useful (although the projects don't have many dependencies)

 #### Flip